 The easiest opportunity cost examples are often considered in terms of financial decisions because you have a set number of known variables and resources.

 Now, can we achieve some balance between the two?
 At which point does investing in one choice make more sense than choosing another?
-And what if both Bitcoin and Apple stock perform poorly?
-What opportunity did I miss out on while I was focusing on Apple stock and Bitcoin?
+And what if both Bitcoin and Nvidia stock perform poorly?
+What opportunity did I miss out on while I was focusing on Nvidia stock and Bitcoin?
 For example, perhaps real estate would have provided a higher return, particularly when considering the ability to leverage your purchase with other people’s money.

 Obviously we cannot know all the variables.
 That is why opportunity cost is often the choice for one thing, at the cost of many alternatives.
 The best we can do is true and assess the pros and cons of our current opportunity and make a smart decision based on our known data.